 Venice’s hidden gems lay in the city’s quiet side streets, full of charm and away from the crowds.

-I visited Venice once with a tour group and we saw all the major sites in less than a few days.
-We visited the Piazza San Marco and fed the pigeons.
-We took in the royal splendours at Doge’s Palace and admired the views from atop the iconic campanile.
+There’s the Piazza San Marco and its famous pigeons.
+There are the royal splendours at Doge’s Palace and the views from atop the iconic campanile.

 The hidden gems of Venice